sousovski/binary-blitz-workshop/DAY_1/readme.md

+ ## C programming - Intro

-## C is a high-level programming language that was developed in the early 1970s by Dennis Ritchie at Bell Labs
+###  C is a high-level programming language that was developed in the early 1970s by Dennis Ritchie at Bell Labs

 ## Features of c programming language